 In contrast, acid scarification (conc.
 H2SO4 treatments) exhibited inconsistent effect on germination attributes like soaking fruits in conc.
 H2SO4 for 15 min+24 hrs normal water (T9) resulted lowest in the germination percentage (2.33%) and minimum MDG (0.07).
-This result suggests the concentrated sulfuric acid may be aggrieve and relatively sensitive to embryo of the P. marsupium.
+This result suggests the concentrated sulfuric acid may be aggressive and relatively sensitive to the embryo of the P. marsupium.
 For the reducing of the thickness of seed coat may chemical scarification can effective but extreme exposure may cause the damage which lead to chemical injury to embryo (Zhou et al., 2024; Wu et al., 2023).
 Moreover, Thanuja et al. (2018), reported 65.83% germination in P. marsupium when treated with 2% H2SO4 treatment and deviated from the present trial finding in germination percentage.
-This inconsistency may be differed in the acid concentration and its duration, seed province and fruit coat thickness.
+This inconsistency may differ in the acid concentration and its duration, seed province, and fruit coat thickness.
 Diluted acid solution may be efficiently work to deteriorate the seed coat without damaging the embryo; whereas, concentrated treatments can lead to damage the embryo (Paneru et al., 2024; Khan, 2015).
 Fascinatingly, soaking fruits in conc.
 H2SO4 for 20 min+24 hrs normal water (T10) treatment resulted in the minimum MGT which indicates the seed can survive in the acid scarification once the physical barrier is completely removed and may leads to start early germination.
 Similar observation is reported by Bavadharani et al. (2025); Tano (2023); Vijayalakshmi and Renganayaki (2017).
 So, acid treatment may enhance the germination but it risks of embryo damage.
 The high GRI and PV observed in T12 and T15 which indicated that these treatments were not only increase the germination but also improve the seedling establishment which are the important for the nursery condition for the early seedling survival (Zhang et al., 2024; Patel et al., 2023).
 Overall, T12 treatment resulted superior for the enhancement of the germination percentage as well as its attributes and it is most reliable pre- sowing treatment for the P. marsupium.
 Now a days climate change progressively affects the regeneration in the forest, so by using the hormonal treatment may provide the effective strategy for silviculture to ensure the successful and uniform seedling establishment (Singh et al., 2025; Liu et al., 2024).

 Conclusion